zx85/zx85/README.md

 - 👋 Hi, I’m @zx85
 - 👀 I’m interested in audio, retro computers and doing things with Arduinos sometimes
 - 🌱 I’m currently learning how to do things with an ESP32 / 8266
-- 📫 How to reach me: @syzygy on the Twitter, and my website is [zx85.me](https://zx85.me)
+- 📫 How to reach me: @syzygy on the Twitter, @zx85.bsky.social on BlueSky and my website is [zx85.me](https://zx85.me)

 <!---
 zx85/zx85 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.